Efficient, Experienced Family Law Collaboration And Representation

 The collaborative process allows the parties to determine how their family will be restructured in a divorce, rather than letting a court decide.
 The parties and their attorneys also work together to resolve other divorce issues outside of the court.
 For instance, you and your spouse can agree to use the same appraiser, business valuation expert, financial planner and other experts as you divide your marital property.

-Since the collaborative process is streamlined and does not use adversarial tactics, it often costs less, and there is less emotional debris to clean up in the aftermath of the divorce decree.
+Since the collaborative process is streamlined and does not use adversarial tactics, it often costs lower fees, and there is less emotional debris to clean up in the aftermath of the divorce decree.
 The collaborative process can also help parents avoid conflict and take the first steps toward more peaceful co-parenting as they navigate custody and visitation.

 The Difference Between Collaborative Divorce And Mediation